Karanbagal1234/Todo-with-react/README.md

 - Add Task: Users can add new tasks to their list.
 - View Tasks: Users can see all their tasks in a list.
+- Update Task: Users can mark tasks as completed or update task details.
 - Delete Task: Users can delete tasks from the list.